MrArthor/Forecasting-Electrical-Energy-Consumption/README.md

 - **HOME:** Provides an introduction with a brief overview and an introductory video.
 - **Box Plots & Data Distribution:** Visualize raw and transformed data to understand distributions and detect outliers.
-- **Time Series Analysis:** Analyze trends, seasonal patterns, and perform stationarity testing.
+- **Time Series Analysis:** Analyze trends, and seasonal patterns, and perform stationarity testing.
 - **Forecasting Models:** Train and evaluate ARIMA, SARIMA, and TBATS models.
 View residuals, metrics, and forecasts compared to actual values.
 - **BI Dashboard:** Access an embedded Power BI dashboard for advanced business insights.